 In September 1995, two Jesuit priests, Jim Conroy, S.J. and Charlie Costello, S.J., gathered a small group of retired men and women to form the Ignatian Volunteer Corps (IVC), an organization that combines service to the poor with a unique process of spiritual reflection.

 For Jim Conroy, S.J., the seeds for this initiative were sown when he was Novice Director at Wernersville, PA in the 1980’s and early 1990’s.
 For Charlie Costello, S.J., they were in his long experience working with Jesuit secondary school faculties across the country.
-They found that both teachers and parents of young Jesuits were seeking not only concrete ways of ministering to the poor, but also a spirituality in accordance with the vision of Vatican II and Catholic Social Teaching.
+They found that both teachers and parents of young Jesuits sought concrete ways of serving the poor and opportunities to build community and grow spiritually.

-Out of their experience came the realization of a shared vision: a program for retired women and men, age 50 and over, with two major components: ministry to the poor and reflection on that ministry.
+Out of their experience came the realization of a shared vision: a program for retired and semi-retired women and men, age 50 and over, with two major components: ministry to the poor and reflection on that ministry.
 Drawing on their Jesuit tradition, Conroy and Costello designed a unique process of Spiritual Reflection that includes keeping a journal, engaging in one-to-one spiritual conversations, participating in a group reflection process, and attending a series of short retreats each year.
 The reflection process would, in effect, transform a volunteer’s activity from service into mission, thus setting IVC apart from other volunteer programs.
 Those who volunteer through IVC serve as members of a robust corps throughout the country.

-From this inaugural meeting of two Jesuit directors and eleven lay volunteers, IVC has grown to encompass several Regional chapters across the country, with close to 600 corps members serving at over 300 social service nonprofit partner agencies.
+From this inaugural meeting of two Jesuit directors and eleven lay service corps members, IVC has grown to encompass several regional chapters across the country, with close to 600 corps members serving at over 300 social service nonprofit partner agencies.
 Headquartered in Baltimore, MD, IVC is presently served by a Board of Directors and is administered by a National Staff, Regional Directors, and Spiritual Reflectors.